Staff Bios

 Previously, Jennifer was a Program Director at Developmental Services Continuum, where she managed the daily routine of three residential facilities for persons with Intellectual Disabilities.
 When she left, she became an active board member with DSC and served as Board President for one year.

-Caity Cecio has grown up with Village Gate as part of her life since early childhood.
+Caity Cecio-Burton has grown up with Village Gate as part of her life since early childhood.
 Caity has spent time working with children from all around the world.
 In 2016, she spent time performing, volunteering and traveling with the organization Up with People spending some time in different parts of the US, Mexico, Bermuda, Sweden, and Denmark.
-After returning, she went on to a conservatory program in New York City to study performing arts, which she desires to incorporate into her work at Village Gate.

 • Delaney Ryan